anttonalberdi/hologenomics_mock_simulations/README.md

 awk '/^>NC_041313.1/{flag=1;print;next} /^>/{flag=0} flag' GCF_004329235.1_PodMur_1.0_genomic.fna >> genomes/host.fna
 ```

-### Simulate genomic divergence
+### 2. Simulate genomic divergence between populations

-Using 'holosimulate mutations' simulate two population-reference genomes that are ca. 1% (99% ANI) divergent from the original.
+Using **holosimulator mutations** simulate two population-reference genomes that are ca. 1% (99% ANI) divergent from the original.
 Each of these genomes will represent the centroid of the populations A and B, respectivelly.
 ```sh
 holosimulator mutations -i genomes/host.fna -o genomes/host1.fna -a 0.99
 holosimulator mutations -i genomes/host.fna -o genomes/host6.fna -a 0.99
 ```

+### 3. Simulate genomic divergence within populations

 Using **holosimulator mutations** simulate four more reference genomes that are ca. 0.1% (99.9% ANI) divergent from the reference population genomes.
 ```sh